logo

 To compare the performance of each brokerage/platform, click on the filter and select your desired broker(s).

-They aren’t the highest performing ready-made portfolios (that accolade goes to eToro) and there are, of course, no guarantees with investing.
-However, they have been a safe choice over the past few years, producing solid returns across all but one of their portfolios.
+Saxo is one of the best performing providers that we've analysed.
+For many of their investors, they have proved to be a safe choice over the past few years, producing solid returns across all but one of their portfolios.

-Another metric worth pointing out is that Saxo’s top-performing funds in Brown Advisory Ethical Selection (70.4%) and Morningstar Moat (82.0%) are one of the best-performing funds in our dataset, only behind eToro’s CopyPortfolios, over a 5-year period.
-This, therefore, makes Saxo’s funds quite reliable choices for beginner investors.
+Another metric worth pointing out is that Saxo’s top-performing funds – Brown Advisory Ethical Selection and Morningstar Moat – are two of the best-performing funds in our dataset, behind only eToro’s CopyPortfolios, over a 5-year period.

-Nonetheless, investors should keep in mind that most of these figures are just averages.
-I’d still encourage investors to assess the data for themselves, as averages don’t always paint the full picture.
+Always keep in mind, however, that most of these figures are just averages.
+It's important to assess all the data for yourself, as averages don’t always paint the full picture.

-Saxo is undoubtedly one of the most comprehensive, refined trading platforms available.
-Traders are offered a choice of two proprietary trading interfaces:
+Saxo offers, undoubtedly, one of the most comprehensive, refined trading platforms available.
+If you're a day trader, you get a choice of two proprietary interfaces:

-• SaxoTraderGO is web-based and can be accessed through any browser with no download necessary
+• SaxoTraderGO: web-based interface which can be accessed through any browser with no download necessary, or via the SaxoTraderGO mobile app

 • SaxoTraderPRO is available as a downloadable desktop application only